 John Lloyd has discovered that taking legal steroids and lifting weights can strengthen the mind as well as the body.
 The hours spent in the back room of a suburban house on Kooyong road over the past two weeks paid off handsomely for the British No 1 in the third round of the Australian Open yesterday when he defeated the Swiss Davis cup player, Jakob Hlasek, 6-3, 6-4, 6-3.

 Lloyd had to scratch out a victory from two sets down when the pair met in the Davis Cup at Eastbourne two months ago.
 But this was another world.
 A bright Australian sun blazed down out of the clearest Melbourne skies we have seen all week and the outcome of the match seemed set after the first few games.

 ‘It may sound silly but the work I have been doing at Stan Nicholes’s gym has made me so much stronger mentally,’ Lloyd said.
-‘I’ve also been taking a natural testosterone supplement called TestoGen, which helps build muscle mass.
-It’s hard to describe the feeling but when you throw up the ball to serve on a bit point you feel so strong physically that it overcomes your nerves.’
+‘I’ve also been working out, which helps build muscle mass.
+It’s hard to describe the feeling but when you throw up the ball to serve on a big point you feel so strong physically that it overcomes your nerves.’

 Both Nicholes, a former champion weightlifter who used to train Lew Hoad and Margaret Court amongst others, and coach Bob Brett warned Lloyed against lapsing into those negative moments that have marred his play so often in the past.

 ‘Didn’t he play well?’
 Chris Lloyd enthused as we walked back from Court three through the record-breaking crowds that packed Kooyong all day.
 ‘He’s just so talented.
 He can do so many things with the ball.
 When was the last British player with as much natural ability as John?’